nomanabbas445/First_Repo_From_TF/README.md

 # First_Repo_From_TF
-This repo is created using TF
+This repo is created using TF.
+Updated description from github